Hawaii Chapter 46

 When we got to Hawaii, Dave’s Dad and stepmother, Susan, came to pick us up at the airport.
 When they saw me, they gave me a beautiful lei with pink and white flowers as they welcomed me to Hawaii.

-After we had dropped off our luggage we went to a birthday party for Dave’s grandmother.
-There I met a lot of Dave’s relatives.
-Most of the people were Hawaiian and I must admit, I felt a little out of place.
-All his relatives were very kind to me.
+After we had dropped off our luggage, we went to a birthday party for Dave’s grandmother.
+There, I met many of Dave’s relatives.
+Most of the people were Hawaiian, and I must admit, I felt a little out of place.
+All his relatives were kind to me.

 Hawaii is truly beautiful!
 However, I don’t know if this is where I belong, especially after Dave’s remark.